The Flawed Logic With Post-Conference Surveys

 Have you ever attended a short educational event only to receive a 45-question survey a few weeks after the event is over?

-A typical conference survey may include:
+A typical conference survey may include questions on:

 - The food